kateolmstead/playnomics-ios/README.md

 For each of these events, your delegate may also receive Rich Data that has been tied with this creative.
 Rich Data is a JSON message that you can associate with your message creative.
 In all cases, the `jsonData` value can be `nil`.

 The actual contents of your JSON message can be delayed until the time of the messaging campaign configuration.
-However, the structure of your message needs to be decided before you can process it in your game.
+However, the structure of your message needs to be decided before you can process it in your application.
 See [example use-cases for rich data](#example-use-cases-for-rich-data) below.

 ## Validate Integration
-After you've finished the installation, you should verify that your that application is correctly integrated by checkout the integration verification section of your application page.
+After you've finished the installation, you should verify that your application is correctly integrated by checkout the integration verification section of your application page.

 Simply visit the self-check page for your application: **`https://controlpanel.playnomics.com/applications/<APPID>`**